LamSonFei/wonton-plate/README.md

  * As I did not want to recode a reactive framework, it uses [RxJS](https://github.com/ReactiveX/rxjs) for the Observable pattern.
  * It uses [Lodash](https://github.com/lodash/lodash) for JS objects manipulation.
  * The router, i18n support, store implementation and "Wonton" way of writing components are custom-made and can be improved (a lot).
 They are provided as is without any guarantee or support (see license below).
+ * The bundling is not yet optimized.
+The Firestore dependencies almost takes 1Mb of space.

 ## Usage